 - Ends: RACE – Carrboro 10K AND Bull City Race Fest 5 Miler

-- Information session: Wednesday, July 8th at 7pm at Fleet Feet Durham.
+- Information session: July 24th - 7 pm - Fleet Feet Durham

 - Choose your race or decide to train for BOTH events!
 We will be training for the 10K and 5 Mile Distance in the Race Fest.
 Anyone looking for the Bull City Race Fest Half Marathon is encouraged to participate in the Half and Full Marathon Program.